GajendraMR/illuma_devops_task/README.md

 # Illuma-devops-task

-A task to create a Flask Web Application project.
+A task to create a Flask Web Application project.# illuma_devops_task